CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 ![](img/plot2.png)

 The denoiser is using a 80*80 filter size.
-As expected, the runtime of both the pathtracer and the denoiser scale linearly with the number of pixels.
+As expected, the runtime of both the pathtracer and the denoiser scale linearly with the number of pixels when the number of pixels is not too small.
+When the number of pixels is small, other overheads may dominate the runtime.

 **Runtime with Different Filter Size**
 ![](img/plot3.png)